Youngkin adviser who guided balancing act with Trump tries to smooth things over with former president

 Youngkin was still balancing on that track in the immediate aftermath of the election.
 He granted his first post-election interview to a Trump favorite — Fox News’s Tucker Carlson — and gave a nod to Trump, though just in passing and not by name.

 “We had help from everybody,” Youngkin told Carlson.
 “We had a huge support from the Latino community.
 You know, the president made a call and asked everybody to get out and vote.
-And we had big turnout in Southwest Virginia.
-We saw parents turn out."
+And we had big turnout in southwest Virginia.
+We saw parents turn out.”

 Youngkin’s remarks in that interview — one of just a few Youngkin has given since his win — fell far short of the big thank-you that some Trump allies feel Youngkin owes the former president, who called in to a Richmond-area rally in October and headlined an election-eve tele-rally on behalf of Youngkin, who did not participate in either event.

-Roe told others privately that he did not want Trump to visit the state and it would be harmful to Youngkin, according to a political operative who spoke with Roe about it.
+Roe told others privately that he did not want Trump to visit the state and that it would be harmful to Youngkin, according to a political operative who spoke with Roe about it.
 Trump told Roe that he would like to see his supporters given more credit for the victory publicly, two people familiar with the meeting said.
 Trump called Youngkin several times to give him advice in the race and talk about the numbers in the state, The Washington Post has reported.

-“It was a very tepid, throw-you-a-bone [comment],” said Fredericks, Trump’s state campaign chairman in 2016 and 2020, who stressed that was speaking for himself and not Trump.
+“It was a very tepid, throw-you-a-bone” comment, said Fredericks, Trump’s state campaign chairman in 2016 and 2020, who stressed that he was speaking for himself and not Trump.

 “I don’t think that his comment to Tucker Carlson was appropriate or indicative of the amount of work that the president did to put him over the top on game day and put him in the governor’s mansion,” he said.
 “Donald Trump’s late and vigorous involvement in the Youngkin campaign … is what won the election for Glenn Youngkin.
 No Trump, no Youngkin.
 So Trump should get the credit he deserves from Glenn himself as well as those around him.”